-This is a sponsored post.
+This is a collaborative post.

 Being Catholic, we have always been aware of Christian Aid and the work that they do but it’s very easy to pop some cash into the little red envelopes that come round during mass and forget all about it than actually be aware of the work that they do and get ourselves physically involved.
 When Christian Aid got in touch to see if I would like to be involved in spreading the word about their newest fundraising campaign, I was really interested to get involved and see what we could do as a family to help.

 They believe that sharing a meal can bring us all together and break down the barriers that may be between us.
 Back in 1957, the first Christian Aid Week helped to raise money for refugees and now you can follow in the footsteps of thousands of Christians who have made a huge impact over the last 60 years by holding your very own Big Brekkie event!
 By inviting your friends, family and colleagues to a Big Brekkie fundraising breakfast, you can show your love for people living in poverty and suffering injustice around the world.

 If you head over to Christian Aid you can take a closer look at what they are all about, who they help and what the money previously raised has gone towards.
 You can also find customisable flyers and printable resources to advertise your Big Brekkie fundraising breakfast and if you sign up, you will be sent a free pack full of everything you need to create your Big Brekkie fundraising breakfast!
 Regardless of where or how you host your fundraising event, you will be standing with refugees; standing with people in poverty and standing with Christ Jesus so get involved and host your very own Big Brekkie and show your love for people living in poverty and suffering injustice around the world!